 From 2006-2009, Pete served President George W. Bush in multiple communications roles including as deputy assistant press secretary where he was a spokesperson for domestic and international issues and advised the press secretary prior to briefings at The White House and aboard Air Force One.

-Throughout his tenure, Seat has published columns in outlets across the country including Politico, CNN.com and MSNBC.com and has appeared as a guest on CNN, FOX News and MSNBC programs numerous times.
+Throughout his tenure, Pete has published columns in outlets across the country including Politico, CNN.com and MSNBC.com and has appeared as a guest on CNN, FOX News and MSNBC programs numerous times.

 Honors / Awards

 Appointments / Memberships

 American Enterprise Institute Leadership Network, Spring 2018 Class